giulong/spectrum/docs/README.md

       priority: 0
       prefix: spectrum
       delimiter: .
+      transformCase: none
 ```

 This means every configuration key will be searched in env vars, with the `spectrum` prefix and words delimited by a dot.
 For instance, you can inject the `application.baseUrl` setting an env variable named `spectrum.application.baseUrl`.

-To give you another example, you can use this config to inject env vars like `application_baseUrl`:
+To give you another example, you can use this config to inject env vars like `APPLICATION_BASEURL`:

 {% include copyCode.html %}